 Design Thinking practices also prevent the immobilisation that can result from failure.
 Failure is moderated through small-scale testing, so it’s not viewed as a negative but as new information.
 Design Thinkers have fast, resourceful and effective methods for testing their assumptions which reduces the risks should those assumptions be proven wrong.
 When a new business system or structure is brought in, it’s therefore guaranteed to have been thoroughly researched, considered and tested, providing confidence that it will be successful.

 There are several parts to making a great Culture.
 People and Strategy are vital, but without a process, culture becomes an ethereal, intangible entity that can only be grasped at.
 The Design Thinking process provides structure and confidence, ensuring that your culture is something concrete that people can actively participate in, support and improve.
 If you don’t want your business degenerating into a Ricky Gervais-like farce, then consider transforming it with Design Thinking.

 Want to know more about the role Design Thinking can play in developing better businesses?
-You can download our free guide 'The Power of Design Thinking' by filling out the form below:
+You can read more about Innovating People and Culture here and download our free guide 'The Power of Design Thinking' by filling out the form below: